FW 552

 Text and Readings: Primarily we will use Thompson (2012).
 Sampling.
 Third Addition.
 All lecture and course materials will be provided.

-Computing: A computer will be necessary to work on coding assignments.
+Computing: A computer will be necessary to complete assignments; a laptop will be necessary for some classroom assignments.

 Software: We will use R through RStudio Desktop.